 The Devon and Cornish coast offers and abundance of magical stopovers in their own right.
 There are endless quiet coves, pretty anchorages, sandy beaches, picturesque harbour towns, and secret creeks — many of which are only known by Trinity’s Skippers and the locals.

-Start your 10-night break by competing on Provident in a ‘race’ for the King’s Cup, in Brixham, and enjoy the festivities ashore — as part of BrixFest — before setting sail across the Channel for a week of exploration and adventure.
+Two great maritime events for the price of one.
+Start your 10-night break by competing on Provident in a ‘race’ for the King’s Cup, in Brixham, and enjoy the festivities ashore — as part of BrixFest — before setting sail across the Channel for a week of exploration and adventure, culminating with a visit to La Morue en Fête.
+Provident has been especially invited to attend, so will be the star attraction.
+Maritime and cultural activities come together in a festive atmosphere with parades of old sailing ships, music, entertainment, crafts, exhibitions, and seafood.
 Late May is a great time to visit Brittany as we can make use of the long days, short nights, and often great weather.

 Every two years the quayside, in Paimpol, is transformed in to a rustic and vibrant festival for music lovers from across the globe.
 Originally devoted to sea shanties, the event has expanded and widened its scope.
 It has retained the original charm with a fresh twist, offering the best in street food, on-shore entertainment and a world-class collection of fine vessels.
 We will be stopping off for a few days as part an extended Brittany cruise.
 (Voyage starts and ends in Brixham).